fanzeyi/cv/README.md

 # cv

 This is a cv template I wrote and designed for myself.
-I decided if I will open source it once I got an internship offer.
+I decided I will open source it once I got an internship offer.
 So here it is.

-You can preview it at [here](./cv.pdf).
+You can preview it [here](./cv.pdf).

 ## Font

 This template uses [Raleway](https://github.com/impallari/Raleway) as main font.
-They are open source!
+They are also open source!

 ## Build